Dynatrace/dynatrace-operator/ARCHITECTURE.md

   - It can download the code modules in 3 different ways:
     - As a ZIP, from the Dynatrace Environments API, which it has to extract and move to the correct location.
     - As a tar, from an OCI Image, which it has to extract and move to the correct location.
-      - This mostly likely will be removed in the future, in favor of the Job based approach.
+      - This most likely will be removed in the future, in favor of the Job based approach.
     - By scheduling a Job, which uses an OCI image that is a self extracting code module.
 - Manages the state of the filesystem, cleans up unused code modules.